This weekend is jam packed with great local events to enjoy!

 Trumpets Jazz Club and Restaurant, 6 Depot Square, Montclair, NJ 07042

-MSU, Alexander Kasser Theater, 1 Normal Avenue, Montcalir, NJ
+MSU, Memorial Auditorium, 1 Normal Avenue, Montcalir, NJ

-Check out our Calendar for other local happenings and have a great weekend!
+Check our Calendar for more happenings this holiday weekend and enjoy!